apache/airflow/docs/howto/operator/amazon/aws/datasync.rst

  - More than one AWS DataSync Tasks found

 The operator will raise an Exception.
-To avoid this, you can set ``choose_task_strategy='random'`` to randomly choose from candidate Tasks.
-This is the only strategy available at the moment.
-Alternatively you can override this operator and re-implement the ``choose_task`` method with your own algorithm.
+To avoid this, you can set ``allow_random_task_choice=True`` to randomly choose from candidate Tasks.
+Alternatively you can subclass this operator and re-implement the ``choose_task`` method with your own algorithm.

 TaskArn creation behaviour
 """""""""""""""""""""""""""